28-Year-Old Wide Receiver – Pittsburgh Steelers

 Darrius Heyward-Bey Contract Information:

-Signed by the Steelers in April of 2014.
+Re-signed by the Steelers in March of 2015.

 To instantly reveal our fantasy analysis of every player – including Darrius Heyward-Bey – simply subscribe now.

 Age is determined on September 1st of each season.